 How can I manage my symptoms?

-- Wear shoes that fit: Wear wide shoes that have plenty of room for your toes.
-Do not wear shoes with heels that are higher than 2 inches.
+- Wear shoes that fit well.
+Wear wide, low-heeled shoes that have plenty of room for your toes.
+Do not wear tight shoes or heels that are higher than 2 inches.

-- Wear shoe inserts or arch supports in your shoes: These will decrease pressure on the bunion.
+- Wear shoe inserts or arch supports.
+These will decrease pressure on the bunion.

 - You cannot do your daily activities because of the pain.